Cultured Guru Logo

 How to Make Vinegar from Scratch

-My easy fermented fruit vinegar recipe requires only three ingredients: fruit, sugar and water.
+My easy fermented fruit vinegar recipe requires only four ingredients: fruit, sugar, water and starter.
 This is the perfect recipe to use up fruit scraps, overripe fruit, and any fruit you have in abundance.
 You can use this recipe to make homemade apple cider vinegar, apple scrap vinegar, berry vinegar, and more!

 How do You Make Vinegar?